HammadSiddiqui/bounswe573-2022/week-1/Assignment-1.md

 - `git push` : This command is used push the latest changes to a remote  server

 #### Wikidata:
-Wikidata is a crowdsourced, mega information site, (like wikipedia).
-It countains knowledgebase to enumerous amounts of topics which are maintained by the users in the wikidata community.
+[Wikidata](https://www.wikidata.org) is a crowdsourced, mega information site, (like wikipedia).
+It contains knowledgebase to enumerous amounts of topics which are maintained by the users in the wikidata community.

 An example page about Git on Wiki can be found below:
 [Git on Wikidata](https://www.wikidata.org/wiki/Q186055)

+The Wikidata also offers access to the data over an API.
+[The link to the Wikidata API](https://www.wikidata.org/wiki/Wikidata:Data_access)

+Like Git, wikidata also keeps a track of the version of a particular topic.
+For e.g, we can look at the history of the information update on the topic of [Racism on Wikidata](https://www.wikidata.org/w/index.php?title=Q8461&action=history).
+As you can see, it mentions the changes, datetime and the author who did the changes.

+Furthermore, the API allows access to bots, which can perform repeated tasks automatically, for e.g. fetching informaiton, changing informaiton, etc. However, to avoid the abuse of this feature, the API has a rate-limitter in place to tackle spam.